Qusar (city): Culture

 In 1998, the State Drama Theatre of Lezgins was opened in Qusar.

 Heydar Aliyev Center was built in Heydar Aliyev Memorial Complex in 2012 with the aim of organizing different events and involving young people in various career and personal development activities.
 The Center features a memorial museum, a library, a reading hall, different conference rooms, and dance, carpet-weaving training centers.

 Parks and gardens

 Qusar has plenty of parks and gardens, mostly well maintained.
 The Nariman Narimanov Park is one of the most scenic parks in the city.

 Sports

 The city has one professional football team, Shahdag Qusar, currently competing in the second-flight of Azerbaijani football, the Azerbaijan First Division.

 Transport

 Qusar's urban transport system is managed by the Ministry of Transportation.
+Bus rides cost 0.5 AZN.

 Education

 In 2008, 6 secondary schools, one of which functions in Azerbaijani and 5 in Russian language, were operating in the city.
 There are also two state run preschools and one private preschool, Panda School, as well as Azerbaijan State Pedagogical College, which trains future teachers of Azerbaijani, English, and elementary school.
 As of 2016 there are three language schools in the city.
 The most popular one, Apex English Language School, has been operating in Qusar since 2013.